 Could it be Minaj lacks the same level of influence of her peers?
 Hardly.
 Minaj clocks in with 73.1 million Instagram followers versus Rihanna with 48.6, Lopez with 57.7, Lady Gaga with 21.3 and is only shy of Beyoncé’s following of 93.6 million.
 Plus, Minaj is just coming out of a year in which she headlined a successful global tour in support of her highly-charted The Pinkprint album.

 Any push back that Minaj misses out because the genre of rap is viewed as problematic for brands falls flat when one looks on the other side of the aisle.
-As unpredictable and off script as male rapper Kanye West has been known to be, he can still claim a massive collaborative deal with Adidas that includes back-end payment, plus has worked with Balmain, APC, Louis Vuitton, Nike, Bape and yes, even Giusseppe Zanotti.
+As unpredictable and off script as male rapper Kanye West has been known to be, he can still claim a massive collaborative deal with Adidas that includes back-end payment, plus he has worked with Balmain, APC, Louis Vuitton, Nike, Bape and yes, even Giusseppe Zanotti.

 Even if one could argue that West has a top of the pyramid fashion status akin to Rihanna, there’s also A$AP Rocky with Dior, Adidas, JW Anderson, Raf Simons, DKNY, Guess, Salvatore Ferragamo and All Saints.
 Meanwhile, music and fashion mogul Pharrell, who owns his own label, Billionaire Boys Club, and 50 percent of G-Star, has more fashion campaigns and collaborations than Ye and A$AP combined.